-Caldwell University may accept the transfer of six credits of relevant graduate work in counseling, provided the credits were completed within five years of the student's graduate registration at Caldwell University and had earned a grade of B or better.
+Caldwell University may accept the transfer of six credits of relevant graduate work in counseling or psychology, provided the credits were completed within five years of the student's graduate registration at Caldwell University.
 Official transcripts of previous graduate work as well as the catalog description of such courses must be submitted for review at the time of application.
 Approval of transfer credit is based on course content and grade earned in the course.
 Each request for transfer credit will be reviewed by the Program Coordinator.

-Students wishing to earn this M.A. in Counseling with Mental Health Counseling Specialization must demonstrate a professional manner and aptitude and a demonstrated ability to integrate theory and practice in their coursework, including the successful completion of a three-credit supervised counseling practicum experience, followed by a six-credit internship.
+Students wishing to earn this M.A. in Counseling with Mental Health Counseling Specialization must demonstrate a professional presentation and aptitude and an ability to integrate theory and practice by successfully completing a three-credit supervised counseling practicum experience, followed by a six-credit internship.

 The Academic Capstone of the program is a two-part comprehensive examination in the form of a case study supported by peer-reviewed research.
-A written treatment plan for an assigned counseling case is reviewed by two faculty readers.
-If the case study is found acceptable, the student is invited to an oral defense with the faculty readers.
+A written treatment plan for an assigned counseling case is submitted to two faculty readers.
+If the case study is found acceptable, the student is invited to an oral defense with a committee of faculty members.
 In general, students should be able to demonstrate the following in the comprehensive exam: